MicrosoftDocs/visualstudio-docs/docs/msbuild/msbuild-items.md

 ---
 title: MSBuild Items
-description: Learn how to use the MSBuild items, item types, and work with lists of items by using and modifying item metadata. ms.date: 06/01/2023 ms.topic: conceptual
+description: Use the MSBuild items and item types, and work with lists of items by using and modifying item metadata in Visual Studio. ms.date: 06/01/2023 ms.topic: conceptual
 helpviewer_keywords: